amanzi/amanzi/doc/input_spec/AmanziInputSpec-v2.2.1-draft.rst

 Assigned_regions
 ----------------

-* `"assigned_regions`" is a comma separated list of regions to apply the initial condition to.
+* ``assigned_regions`` is a comma separated list of regions to apply the initial condition to.

 Liquid_phase
 ------------

-* `"liquid_phase`" has the following elements
+* ``liquid_phase`` has the following elements

 .. code-block:: xml

   <liquid_phase>
       Required Elements: liquid_component
-      Optional Elements: solute_component (, geochemistry - SKIPPED)
+      Optional Elements: solute_component, geochemistry
   </liquid_phase>

-*  Here is more info on the `"liquid_component`" elements:
+*  Here is more info on the ``liquid_component`` elements:

-    * `"inward_mass_flux`" is defined in-line using attributes.
+    * ``inward_mass_flux`` is defined in-line using attributes.
 The attributes include "function", "start", and "value".
 Function specifies linear or constant temporal functional form during each time interval.
 Start is a series of time values at which time intervals start.
-Value is the value of the `"inward_mass_flux`" during the time interval.
+Value is the value of the ``inward_mass_flux`` during the time interval.

-    * `"outward_mass_flux`" is defined in-line using attributes.
-See `"inward_mass_flux`" for details.
+    * ``outward_mass_flux`` is defined in-line using attributes.
+See ``inward_mass_flux`` for details.

-    * `"inward_volumetric_flux`" is defined in-line using attributes.
-See `"inward_mass_flux`" for details.
+    * ``inward_volumetric_flux`` is defined in-line using attributes.
+See ``inward_mass_flux`` for details.

-    * `"outward_volumetric_flux`" is defined in-line using attributes.
-See `"inward_mass_flux`" for details.
+    * ``outward_volumetric_flux`` is defined in-line using attributes.
+See ``inward_mass_flux`` for details.

-    * `"uniform_pressure`" is defined in-line using attributes.
+    * ``uniform_pressure`` is defined in-line using attributes.
 Uniform refers to uniform in spatial dimension.
-See `"inward_mass_flux`" for details.
+See ``inward_mass_flux`` for details.

-    * `"linear_pressure`" is defined in-line using attributes.
+    * ``linear_pressure`` is defined in-line using attributes.
 Linear refers to linear in spatial dimension.
 Gradient_value specifies the gradient value in each direction in the form of a coordinate (grad_x, grad_y, grad_z).
 Reference_point specifies a reference location as a coordinate.
 Reference_value specifies a reference value for the boundary condition.

-    * `"seepage_face`"is defined in-line using attributes.
+    * ``seepage_face`` is defined in-line using attributes.
 The attributes include "function", "start", and "value".
 Function specifies linear or constant temporal functional form during each time interval.
 Start is a series of time values at which time intervals start.  inward_mass_flux is the value of the inward_mass_flux during the time interval.

-    * `"hydrostatic`" is an element with the attributes below.
+    * ``hydrostatic`` is an element with the attributes below.
 By default the coordinate_system is set to "absolute".
 Not specifying the attribute will result in the default value being used.
 The attribute submodel is optional.
 If not specified the submodel options will not be utilized.

-    * `"linear_hydrostatic`" is defined in-line using attributes.
+    * ``linear_hydrostatic`` is defined in-line using attributes.
 Linear refers to linear in spatial dimension.
 Gradient_value specifies the gradient value in each direction in the form of a coordinate (grad_x, grad_y, grad_z).
 Reference_point specifies a reference location as a coordinate.
 Reference_water_table_height specifies a reference value for the water table.
 Optionally, the attribute "submodel" can be used to specify no flow above the water table height.

-    * `"no_flow`" is defined in-line using attributes.
+    * ``no_flow`` is defined in-line using attributes.
 The attributes include "function" and "start".
 Function specifies linear or constant temporal functional form during each time interval.
 Start is a series of time values at which time intervals start.

 .. code-block:: xml